-Where your company finds mislabelling or non-conforming product and reports it to the certification body, the certification body will not suspend your certificate if you followed the nonconforming product procedure correctly, as this shows that you are willing to maintain product integrity.
+Where your company finds mislabelling or non-conforming product and reports it to the certification body, the certification body will not suspend your certificate if you followed the non-conforming product procedure correctly, as this shows that you are willing to maintain product integrity.
 If the mislabelled or non-conforming product recurs, your company may be suspended.

-GOOD TO KNOW
+GOOD TO KNOW 😂 😂

-A certificate can become invalid at any point if a company is found to have been convicted of forced or child labour in the last two years.
+A certificate can become invalid at any point if a company is found to have been successfully prosecuted for violations of laws on forced or child labour in the last two years.